urda/website/_posts/2010-09-16-wcf-client-server.md

 <img src="http://www.peter-urda.com/wp/wp-content/uploads/2010/09/WCFServerHTTP.png" alt="WCF Server from Browser" title="WCFServerHTTP" width="591" height="203" class="aligncenter size-full wp-image-743" />

 Now we can just leave that running, and go ahead and build our Client project.
-Just do the following&#8230;
+Just do the following...

   1. Add a new project to the root of your Solution.
 Choose **Console Application** and name it *WCF.Tutorial.Client*
   2. Add a reference to **System.ServiceModel.dll** to the new project
   3. Rename **Program.cs** to **Client.cs**
   4. Add *using System.ServiceModel;* to the source code.

 Now here is where we can use Visual Studio to build some code for us.
 Go ahead and open up the **Visual Studio 2010 Command Prompt** from your Program Files.
 Inside the command prompt navigate to the location of your client code project.

 Now when you are inside the directory you want the generated code to be placed, run this command: